Cork-based CoreHR changes hands again in deal worth at least €200m

 CoreHR is one of the world’s leading providers of HR software and technology, serving more than 270 government and private multinational customers with over one million end users.

-The company employs about 350 people locally and counts the likes of Diageo, Bus Éireann, Dublin City University, Irish Life, Aston Villa, Cineworld, JD Sports, Rank Group and the University of Oxford as clients.
+The company employs about 350 people, some 276 of them in Ireland, and counts the likes of Diageo, Bus Éireann, Dublin City University, Irish Life, Aston Villa, Cineworld, JD Sports, Rank Group and the University of Oxford as clients.

 Estimated worth